The Two Crusaders

-The Two Crusaders (I due crociati) is a 1968 comedy film directed by Giuseppe Orlandini, co-written by horror icon Lucio Fulci and starring the comic duo Franco and Ciccio.
+The Two Crusaders (I due crociati) is a 1968 comedy film directed by Giuseppe Orlandini, co-written by Lucio Fulci and starring the comic duo Franco and Ciccio.

 Plot

 Viscount Ciccio is on the bill, so the people who live in his lands begin to stop paying his taxes.
 So he goes in search of a soldier of fortune to threaten the plebs and collect the money.
 Ciccio manages to find him, but soon he will understand that the man is suitable for everything except being a proper knight.